 He loves to go on long leisurely walks at parks, beaches, or just around the neighborhood.

 He is playful, adventurous, and more than willing to try new activities.
-He does not need an enormous amount of exercise, but he will do best with regular walks and activity.
+He does not need an enormous amount of exercise, but he will do best with regular walks and activities.

 Keeshond Health and Conditions